← All work

 Data Architecture

-Structured the system's information hierarchy to define how patient data, assessments, and treatment plans connect across modules — ensuring consistency, scalability, and smooth data flow between users and features.
+• Structured the system's information hierarchy to define how patient data, assessments, and treatment plans connect across modules.

 Step 04

-Patient Management — Core Experience
+Patient Management — List & Core Experience

-Patient management screen
+Patient management screen Patient management core experience

 Step 05